Search Specification | Criteria API in Spring Boot

 Operation operation;

-String joinTable; // added
+String joinTable; // for joining the tables

 public enum Operation {